animemadness109/Auto-Rename-Bot/README.md

 del_caption - delete custom caption.
-restart - To restart the bot [FOR ADMINS USE ONLY] broadcast - Message Broadcast command [FOR ADMINS USE ONLY]. status - Check bot status [FOR ADMINS USE ONLY].
+restart - To restart the bot [FOR ADMINS USE ONLY] broadcast - Message Broadcast command [FOR ADMINS USE ONLY]. status - Check bot status [FOR ADMINS USE ONLY].   s
 ```